Protective Orders in Virginia

 - New Virginia Law Allows Protective Orders to Award Pet Possession

-From offices in Fairfax, Leesburg, Manassas and Fredericksburg, the experienced attorneys at Livesay & Myers, P.C. represent clients across Northern Virginia.
-Be sure to read our client reviews, then examine the profiles of each of our family lawyers to find the one who is the best fit for you.
+From offices in Fairfax, Arlington, Ashburn, Manassas and Fredericksburg-Stafford, the experienced attorneys at Livesay & Myers, P.C. represent clients across Northern Virginia.
+Be sure to read our client reviews, then examine the profiles of each of our attorneys to find the one who is the best fit for you.